awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/Welcome.md

 ![\[Elastic Beanstalk Flow\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/clearbox-flow-00.png)

-After you create and deploy your application, information about the application—including metrics, events, and environment status—is available through the AWS Management Console, APIs, or Command Line Interfaces, including the unified AWS CLI\.
+After you create and deploy your application, information about the application—including metrics, events, and environment status—is available through the Elastic Beanstalk console, APIs, or Command Line Interfaces, including the unified AWS CLI\.

 ## Pricing<a name="Welcome.pricing"></a>